-Employees taking courses may be eligible for education related tax benefits.
-Visit Education Tax Benefits for general information and information regarding the Hope Scholarship Tax Credit and Lifetime Learning Tax Credit.
+Employees taking courses may be eligible for education-related tax benefits.
+Visit "Educational Tax Benefits" for resources and information regarding potentially applicable tax benefits.

 Section 117(d) of the Internal Revenue Code - Undergraduate Courses

 Section 117(d) of the Internal Revenue Code governs the taxability of undergraduate tuition benefits offered to employees of a college or university.
 Under this section a qualified tuition reduction offered by a college or university to its employees for undergraduate coursework is excluded from taxable income.
 As a result, as long as section 117(d) is in its current form, recipients of the Regents Scholarship at the University will not be taxed on the value of the qualified tuition reduction.

 Section 127 of the Internal Revenue Code - Graduate Level Courses

 Section 127 of the Internal Revenue Code relating to Educational Assistance Programs provides an exclusion of employer-paid tuition benefits from taxable income for employees enrolled in graduate level classes, up to a maximum annual amount of $5,250.
 However, the amount that exceeds $5,250 in a calendar year will be added to income as a taxable fringe benefit and the appropriate taxes will be withheld from regular pay.